RubySteps/21-day-challenge/2_adventures/001/jbrains/11/README.md

 First, I figured out how to flip the color of a square on its own thread while the GTK Main Loop is running.

 <iframe src="https://www.youtube.com/embed/IyYna88Tnak" frameborder="0" allowfullscreen></iframe>

+I feel uncomfortable with the design of the graphics widgets, notably how they compose each other by their constructors.
+It encourages the "I know where you live" anti-pattern.
+I suppose that I can avoid the problem by some simple isolation: for example, I can test connecting a Grid Square to the model that represents the color state of a square without necessarily arranging nine Grid Square widgets the way I will in the final product.
+I can just instantiate a Grid Square, connect it to a model, and let that be that.
+Why not?
+The Langton's Ant Walk becomes just one way to arrange these Grid Square widgets.
+Of course!